ts387/hydra/README.md

 ### Reconstruction and analysis ###

 After setup is complete, run the experiment using `drgnai train out-dir`.
-You can also perform further analyses on a particular training epoch instead of the last epoch, which is analyzed by default at the end of `train`:
+You can perform analysis on a particular training epoch and class using the `analyze` command:

 ```
 drgnai train out-dir
-drgnai analyze out-dir --epoch 25
+drgnai analyze out-dir --epoch 25 --class-idx 3
 ```

 `drgnai` will save the outputs of training under `out-dir/out`; outputs of each analysis will be stored under